Kilaru-Babji/Kilaru-Babji/README.md

 nology, Computer Organization and Architecture, Compiler Design, Introduction to Machine learning , Operating systems & Digital Image Processing.

+## 💼**Work Experience**

+**Graduate Research Assistant** <br/>
+**University of Missouri-Kansas City** | Aug 2022 – May 2023

+**Data Engineer** <br/>
+**KPIT Technologies** | May 2020 – Jul 2022

+## 🚀**Projects**

+**Weather Data Analysis and Visualization** | Jan 2024 - May 2024<br/>
+Description:
+- Conducted comprehensive analysis of historical weather data, identifying trends and seasonal patterns to inform decision-making in sectors like agriculture and urban planning.
+- Developed a data pipeline using AWS services (Lambda, S3, Athena) for efficient data collection, storage, and processing from various weather data sources.
+- Created interactive visualizations and dashboards in AWS QuickSight and Tableau to effectively communicate insights and key metrics to stakeholders.
+- Implemented machine learning models for weather forecasting, utilizing Amazon SageMaker to predict future weather patterns based on historical data.

+**Image Captioning Generator** | Aug 2023 - Dec 2023<br/>
+Description:
+- Designed a deep learning model (LSTM) utilizing NumPy, CNN, and Keras, achieving an outstanding average accuracy rate of 95%.
+Implemented image-to-text conversion, enhancing accessibility for visually impaired individuals.
+- Processed about 10,000 images and stored recognized text efficiently in a Firebase database as a JSON file.
+Ensured seamless data retrieval and utilization for making visual information accessible.
+- Integrated user-friendly front-end technologies, including HTML5, CSS3, JavaScript, and NodeJS resulting in an intuitive and visually appealing user interface.
+Achieved a 30% improvement in user engagement through effective front-end design.
+- Implemented cutting-edge machine learning techniques, utilizing Convolutional Neural Networks (CNN) for image processing within the model.
+Contributed to the creation of an innovative solution aimed at bridging accessibility gaps for the visually impaired community.

+**Health Care Exploratory Data Analysis(EDA)** | Jan 2023 - May 2023<br/>
+Description:
+- Conducted comprehensive EDA on large healthcare datasets, leveraging Python (Pandas, NumPy) for data cleaning and preprocessing, addressing missing values and outliers.
+- Utilized SQL for querying and extracting data from relational databases, integrating multiple datasets for robust analysis.
+- Applied Apache Spark for distributed data processing to efficiently handle large volumes of healthcare records, ensuring scalability in analysis.
+- Designed complex visualizations using Matplotlib, Seaborn, and created interactive dashboards in Tableau, showcasing trends in patient demographics, treatment outcomes, and readmission patterns.
+- Employed geospatial visualizations and heatmaps to highlight regional variations in patient readmissions and treatment efficacy, providing actionable insights for healthcare policy improvements.
+- Developed and evaluated predictive models (e.g., Random Forest, Logistic Regression) achieving an accuracy rate of over 85% in predicting patient readmissions based on historical data.

+**IoT Sensor Data Analysis for Soil Moisture** | Aug 2022 - Dec 2022<br/>
+Description:
+- Developed an IoT-based system to monitor soil moisture levels using an ultrasonic sensor, with data transmitted to Azure for real-time analysis and visualization.
+Developed scripts in Arduino IDE/Python to read sensor data and convert it to soil moisture levels.
+- Employed NumPy and Pandas libraries for data manipulation and analysis of soil moisture levels.
+- Implemented data visualization techniques using Matplotlib and Plotly to create insightful graphs and charts, aiding in the interpretation of sensor data.
+- Leveraged Azure Data Lake Storage (ADLS) for storing large volumes of sensor data and Azure Virtual Machines for running data processing scripts.
+- Applied Pyspark and Hadoop for large-scale data processing, ensuring efficient handling of the collected IoT data.
+- Conducted machine learning analysis using Scikit-Learn, focusing on Regression and Classification techniques to predict soil moisture trends.
+- Created interactive dashboards with Tableau and Power BI to present data findings to stakeholders, enabling data-driven decision-making.
+- Implemented Azure Data Factory (ADF) for orchestrating data workflows and automating ETL processes, enhancing data pipeline efficiency and reliability.
+- Leveraged Azure Synapse Analytics for comprehensive data integration, management, and analytics, providing powerful insights and optimizing data processing performance.

+**Trend Analysis of YouTube Videos** | Aug 2022 - Dec 2022<br/>
+Description:
+- Conducted an in-depth trend analysis of YouTube videos, identifying and analyzing trending topics, content performance, and viewer engagement over time, providing actionable insights.
+- Architected a real-time data pipeline by implementing Apache Kafka for continuous data streaming and ingestion, ensuring seamless and efficient data collection and processing.
+- Leveraged Apache Spark for high-performance data processing, including comprehensive data cleaning, transformation, and feature extraction to prepare data for advanced analysis.
+- Performed Exploratory Data Analysis (EDA) to uncover patterns in viewer behavior and content popularity, utilizing Spark MLlib to execute advanced analytics, including trend forecasting and sentiment analysis of video comments.
+- Developed dynamic dashboards and visualizations in Tableau to effectively present insights, key trends, and performance metrics to stakeholders.
+- Utilized SQL for querying and manipulating large datasets, ensuring accurate data extraction for further analysis.
+- Applied Python for automating data processing workflows and implementing custom analysis scripts for more precise trend identification.
+- Collaborated with cross-functional teams to translate data findings into strategic recommendations, driving content optimization and audience engagement initiatives.

 ## 🛠️**Technical Skills**
 | Programming Languages  | : | Python, R, Scala, SQL, & PL/SQL|